 Urad Dal Ki Poori or Bedmi Poori is a popular puri from the Northern States of India.
-Stuff the pooris with spiced ground Urad dal for a delicious poori with sides dishes like aloo ki sabzi.
+Stuff the pooris with spiced ground Urad dal for a delicious poori with side dishes like aloo ki sabzi.

-These Urad dal Poori are also called as Bedmi Poori, uses a stuffing prepared by cooking ground urad dal in spices and stuffing in a poori.
+These Urad dal Poori are also called Bedmi Poori, uses a stuffing prepared by cooking ground urad dal in spices and stuffing in a poori.
 Some use Moong dal for stuffing as well.
 Since I have quite a few stuffed Urad dal pooris, I opted to blend the dal along with other spices to make the poori crispy and tasty on its own.

-Bedmi Pooris are served for breakfast and popular in Uttar Pradesh, Delhi and Haryana.
+Bedmi Pooris are served for breakfast and popular in Uttar Pradesh, Delhi, and Haryana.
 Since I have mixed the masala in the flour, rolling out becomes very easy and you don't have to worry about the stuffing coming out.

 Step By Step Pictures for making Bedmi Pooris